-3. Double-click the Layer 1 layer name and type "parchment".
+3. Double-click the Layer 1 layer name and type parchment.

 You can rename any layer by simply double-clicking the name and typing.
-It's always a good idea to name layers because it makes it easier to manage the file - especially when you work with files that include dozens of layers.
-(Even with only four unnamed layers in this file, it would be tedious to have to toggle each one on to find the one you want.)
+It's always a good idea to name your layers because it makes managing the file much easier especially when you work with files that include dozens of layers.
+Even with only four unnamed layers in this file, it would be tedious to have to toggle each layer on to find the one you want.